markorskip/simple-books-cli/src/main/resources/documentation/Project Plan.md

 # Project Plan
 - Definite the deliverables - DONE
 - Design the architecture - DONE
-- Buy the domain simplebookscli.com
+- Buy the domain simplebookscli.com - DONE
 - Scaffold website - tutorials pages for each report (4 reports)
 - Build the app
 - Populate the static website (need the app done to take screenshots)